US blocks seafood from Chinese fleet over crew mistreatment

 Dalian did not immediately respond to a request for comment made through its website.

 The company has had recent financial troubles, but Leonard said it appears to be reorganizing and planning to resume operations.
-“We need to be vigilant,” he said.
+“We need to be vigilant,” Dalian said.